Seristic/LagX/docs/wiki/Towny Integration.md

 Notes:

 - The plugin has a soft-depend on Towny.
 If Towny is not present, the integration is disabled automatically.
-- A bypass permission `hbzcleaner.towny.bypass` exists for administrative overrides.
+- A bypass permission `lagx.towny.bypass` exists for administrative overrides.

 Commands: